Odyssey (launch platform)

 In her current form, Odyssey is 436 ft long and about 220 ft wide, with an empty draft displacement of 30000 t, and a submerged draft displacement of 50600 t.
 The vessel has accommodations for 68 crew and launch system personnel, including living, dining, medical and recreation facilities.
 A large environmentally-controlled hangar stores the rocket during transit, from which the rocket is rolled out and erected prior to fueling and launch.

 In September 2016 the platform along with other Sea Launch assets was sold to S7 Group, the parent company of S7 Airlines.
+Since then she has been moved to a port on the east coast of Russia, along with the other ship.

 History

 The platform was completed in 1983 for Ocean Drilling & Exploration Company (ODECO) by Sumitomo Heavy Industries.
 It drilled its first exploratory hole about 40 mi south of Yakutat for ARCO Alaska, Inc. The rig cost about US$110 million to build during the early eighties oil "boom".